httpx-sh/httpx-site/docs/language-integration/esbuild-rollup-plugin.md

 ---
-sidebar_position: 6
+sidebar_position: 1
 ---

-# esbuild/Rollup httpfile plugin
+# JavaScript

-Now you can import http file as ESM module and make HTTP request with function style.
+Now you can import http file as ESM module and make HTTP request with following frameworks/tools support:

+* esbuild
+* Rollup.js
+* Webpack
+* Vite.js

 **Attention**: now httpfile plugin use global `fetch` API to make HTTP request, so please use Nodejs 18.x or `node-fetch`.

 For example, you have `demo.http` file wit following code:

 ```
 ### get my ip